andrewpmilne/project-five-golf-data-analytics/README.md

 - **Hypothesis 1: Strokes gained in driving will show the strongest correlation as to whether a player finishes in the top ten or not.**
   *Validation:*
-  A correlation study will be conducted to determine the relationship between strokes gained in driving and a player’s likelihood of finishing in the top ten.
+  A study will be conducted to determine the relationship between strokes gained in driving (and other strokes gained statistics) and a player’s likelihood of finishing in the top ten.

 - **Hypothesis 2: For players regularly finishing between 30th and 11th, improved putting statistics will be the most likely factor in achieving top-ten finishes.**
   *Validation:*
-  In a comparison study between players regularly finishing 30th–11th and those regularly finishing in the top ten, examine feature importance or model coefficients to determine which skill category most strongly influences the prediction.
+  In a comparison study between players regularly finishing 30th–11th and those regularly finishing in the top ten, examine comparison data to determine which skill category most strongly influences the prediction.

 - **Hypothesis 3: In reality, although they may be some small statistical differences, all strokes gained categories (driving, approach play, around the green, and putting) will play an important role in achieving top-ten finishes.**
 *Validation:*
-Train a classification model using all strokes gained metrics as features to predict whether a player finishes in the top ten.
+Train a regression model using all strokes gained metrics as features to predict finishing position (therefore if they are in the top ten or not).
 Examine feature importance or to assess the contribution of each skill category.

 ## Rationale to map the business requirements to the Data Visualisations and ML tasks